charleslu0529/Survive/README.md

 # Survive

-2D Top Down Shooter game.
+2D Top Down Shooter game prototype.

 Player is a ball that shoots itself out to defeat enemies.
 As the player gets smaller the player can ove faster.
 Player has to re-collect balls for ammunition.